jlund/spotify-export/README.md

 Features
 --------
-* Lookups are performed using the super-efficient Spotify Web API
+* Lookups are performed using the super-efficient [Spotify Web API](https://developer.spotify.com/web-api/).
-* SQLite is used as a caching layer so that URIs will only be requested once, which allows you to regularly back up large playlists
+* SQLite is used as a caching layer so that information about each track will only be requested once, which allows you to regularly back up large playlists.

 Requirements